the-arkhive/webdesign-for-artists/Lessons/lesson-2.md

   - pull issues on Mac

+BIG DISCLAIMER THIS IS POORLY WRITTEN AND ONLY APPLIES TO ATOM.
+AS I HAVE SAID BEFORE I WOULD RECOMMEND VS CODE SO BEAR WITH ME WHILE I GET THE VSCODE VERSION DONE

 Git was originally made to be used with a command line or terminal, but it has also been adapted to more simplified use through Graphical User Interfaces (GUIs).
-The GitHub tab on the right side of Atom is one of these.
+The GitHub tab on the right side of Atom/VS Code is one of these.
 Or rather the Git tab is, and the GitHub tab just provides us some info about our repo online.
 So let's click on the little `Git` button in the bottom right corner.
 You should get an interface that is split into 3 areas.
 The top one shows you which files in your repo have changed.
 If you open the README.md file, add some text and save, it should appear in the list with a yellow icon.
 This means Git has found changes to files and is ready to save them in a special way we call `Commits`.
 To move on to the next zone we need to `Stage` our changes.
 Do this by clicking the `Stage All` button in the upper right of the first zone.
 This should move any changes files down to the second zone.
 From there we are ready to make our first `Commit`.
 In the final box where it say `Commit message` add a message.
 Fir this lets just use something like "Learning git" or "testing commit".
 One that field is filled press `Commit to master`.

 There is one final step to this before we will see any changes on the web interface for our repo.
 Open the command pallet with `Ctrl-Shift-P` and type `Push`.
 The first option should be `GitHub: Push`, select it and there should be a little indicator in the lower right that says `Pushing`, once it is done refresh the webpage for you repository and you should see the changes you made to the README.md file.